-Moody's long-term credit ratings are on a rating scale that ranges from Aaa to C, which represents the range from highest to lowest quality of securities rated.
-Moody's Ba2 rating assigned to our senior secured debt instruments is the fifth highest rating of seven major rating categories.
-Obligations rated "Ba" are considered to have speculative elements and are subject to substantial credit risk.
+Moody's long-term credit ratings are on a rating scale that ranges from Aaa to Caa, which represents the range from highest to lowest quality of securities rated.
+Moody's Baa2 rating assigned to our senior debt instruments is the fourth highest rating of seven major rating categories.
+Obligations rated Baa are subject to moderate credit risk.
+They are considered medium grade and as such may possess certain speculative characteristics.
 Moody's appends numerical modifiers from 1 to 3 to its long-term debt ratings, which indicates where the obligation ranks within its ranking category, with 1 being the highest.
-Moody's has also assigned a positive outlook to the rating, which is its assessment regarding the likely direction of the rating over the medium-term.
+Moody's has also assigned a stable outlook to the rating, which is an opinion regarding the likely direction of an issuer's rating over the medium term.